shs-plasma/qn-guide-examples/AI/evm-mcp-server/README.md

 ## Features

 - **MCP-Compatible**: Built using the Model Context Protocol SDK to directly talk to LLM agents
-- **Multi-Chain Support**: Works with Ethereum, Base, Arbitrum, Avalanche, and BSC
+- **Plasma-Only Support**: Defaults to and enforces the Plasma mainnet
 - **Core EVM Methods**: Includes `eth_getBalance`, `eth_getCode`, and `eth_gasPrice`
 - **LLM Prompts**: Pre-built prompts for wallet analysis, contract inspection, and gas price evaluation